Skip to content

 anomaly.
 If None, the stress periods are not

-detected, and no informations are saved.
+detected, and no informations on stress

 --vi TEXT Chosen vegetation index, only useful if